-Scott Mitchell Rosenberg is the Chairman and CEO of Platinum Studios, Inc., an entertainment company that controls one of the world’s largest independent libraries of comic book characters.
-Rosenberg as producer, with Platinum Studios, adapts them for film, television and all other media.
+Scott Mitchell Rosenberg is the Chairman and CEO of Platinum Studios, Inc., an entertainment company that controls a large library of comic book characters.
+Rosenberg as producer, with Platinum Studios, adapts them for film, television, and all other media.
 The library includes characters that have appeared worldwide in millions of comics.
-Rosenberg established Platinum Studios in 1997, following a successful, high-profile career as the founder of Malibu Comics, a leading independent comic book company that he sold to Marvel Comics in 1994, after which becoming the second highest ranking executive at Marvel.
-During his time at Malibu, Scott Mitchell Rosenberg broke every sales and marketing record known to independent comic publishing and led many successful comic spin-offs into toys, television, and feature films, including signing the billion-dollar live action film and animated television phenomenon Men in Black with Sony Pictures.
+Rosenberg established Platinum Studios in 1997, following a successful, high-profile career as the founder of Malibu Comics, a leading independent comic book company that he sold to Marvel Comics in 1994 after which becoming the second-highest-ranking executive at Marvel.
+During his time at Malibu, Scott Mitchell Rosenberg broke every sales and marketing record known to independent comic publishing and led many successful comic spin-offs into toys, television, and feature films, including signing the billion-dollar live-action film and animated television phenomenon Men in Black with Sony Pictures.

 Platinum Studios, with Rosenberg as a producer, has released films and television programming with Universal Pictures, Paramount Pictures, DreamWorks Films, MGM, Showtime, and Lionsgate, and has developed film or television with others, including Disney, Time-Warner’s New Line Films, 20th Century Fox and Sony Pictures Entertainment.